kjonina/TORX/README.md

 ### Acknowledgements

-Thanks to Fabio Baltiere for helping me how to effective and efficiently scrape the TORX LIVE data using JSON file :) https://github.com/fabiobaltieri
+Thanks to Fabio Baltiere for helping me how to effective and efficiently scrape the TORX LIVE to retrieve the JSON file data :) https://github.com/fabiobaltieri